LhamaLabs/dcurses/README.md

   </a>
 </p>

 **D**esert **Curses** is a NCurses wrapper for building console applications in OCaml.
 You can use it to build console based applications interfaces.
+It is a toolkit for developing "GUI-like" application software that runs under a terminal emulator